drullandev/drullandev/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=drullandev)](https://github.com/anuraghazra/github-readme-stats)

 ### Hello world 👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋👋
-- ⚡ I'm a passionated and experienced happy programmer ^_^
+- ⚡ I'm a passionated and happy programmer ^_^
-- ⚡ Life is to short to waste it being unhappy, just laught because you are still alive!
+- ⚡ Life is to short to waste it being unhappy, just laught because you are still alive doing nice and clean code!
-- ⚡ I am focused on my personal growth through the application of nice software solutions
+- ⚡ Nowadays I am hardly focused on my personal growth through the creation of better software solutions in Ionic salted with React + TypeStript

 ### Techs  💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬💬

-- 😄 PHP: I'm able to do many things but please, I don't want to stay doing thinks like create a propietary framework for an small company, because I love to use some done helpfull resources.
+- 😄 Multiplatform: I Love it!
+  - IONIC + React + TypeScript: i'm exercising hard!!

+- 😄 PHP: I love this lang and I been doing well with this for too much years.
+I'm agree and desire to use Frameworks, because I'm faithfull about the hability to get better practices over the projects and teams, being easier be happy working over the pressure of a project.
-  - I believe in Laravel and Symphony, also in some other small like Slim or CakePHP
+  - I believe in Laravel and Symphony, also in some other small like Slim, Lumen or CakePHP for some purposes.
   - I love the best practices and the clean code, and it is nice to have something to enjoy in this world!

-- 😄 Javascript: As an inseparable friend of the explorers, who was able to avoid to learn a big amount of technics to perform all the possible and desiderable actions over a front experience flows?.
+- 😄 Javascript: I was using javascript in all my projects, but never before I was focused in the use of javascript for extensive use and getting it as the absolute unique language required to success.
+Then, today I'm doing it as a must, gropwing daily inm this purposes.
   - REACT:  I'm exercising hard.
-I created by my own a Mapbox routes editor and an Ionic React wit TypeScript App.
+I created by my own a Mapbox routes editor and an Ionic React wit TypeScript App, also som toys, nothing interesting enough.
-  - JQuery yeah...
-And Vanilla!

-- 😄 Multiplatform: I Love it!
-  - IONIC + React + TypeScript: i'm exercising hard!!
+  - VUE: A little bit, thank you.
+IS intuitive, if you have other lines of code near, obviously you will find.
+  - JQuery: bye bye o.o also bye bye vanilla js....

 - 😄 Perseverance:
   - I have a big amount off perseverance, by familiar inheritance